Montreal Housing Market Report

 Glossary and Definitions

 MLS® HPI: The MLS® Home Price Index (HPI) is an index by the Canadian Real Estate Association (CREA) that tracks the prices of homes in a neighborhood.
 It allows Canadians to quickly compare home prices across Canada and between periods of time without having to account for specific features of a property.
-Unlike market prices, which can fluctuate from month to month based on seasonal dynamics, the HPI provides a stable view tracks trends across a longer period of time.
+Unlike market prices, which can fluctuate from month to month based on seasonal dynamics, the HPI provides a stable view and tracks trends across a longer period of time.
 The HPI is reviewed every year in May to adjust for changes in the real estate marketplace.

 MLS® HPI Benchmark Price: The MLS® Home Price Index (HPI) Benchmark Price is the HPI translated into a real-world price number.

-Strata Insurance: Strata insurance is insurance used by a strata like a condominium to covers damages to common areas and assets and liability to the strata.
+Strata Insurance: Strata insurance is insurance used by a strata like a condominium to cover damages to common areas and assets and liability to the strata.
 It can also include fixtures built or installed as part of the original construction of each unit, even though these may not be common structures.
 The insurance can cover:

 - Buildings and structures associated with the strata including common areas such as the roof, parking garages, driveways, gyms, pools, etc.